-During the time the student does not have a primary research advisor, the Graduate Program Director will advise students about their course selection.
+During the time the student does not have a primary research advisor, the PhD advisor and Graduate Program Director will advise students about their research interests and course selection, respectively.
 Once a primary research advisor has been selected, this faculty member will assume all advising responsibilities.